Do You Need a Travel Agent License?

-There’s a lot of things to think about when you’re starting up your travel agency—a name, a niche, how to find clients.
+There's a lot of things to think about when you're starting up your travel agency—a name, a niche, how to find clients.
 One day, it dawns on you, Do you need a travel agent license?
 Is there even such a thing as a travel agent license?
 How do you get one?
 So you turned to Google and here you are—welcome!
-Whether you’re in the US or Canada, the answer is yes, you may be needing one.
+Depending on what state you live in (or if you want to sell to residents of states with seller of travel requirements) answer is yes, you may be needing one.

 When we're discussing an agent in the United States and talking about a travel agent license, what we're referring to is really just the government red tape (ahem, and fees) of registering your travel agency.
 It has nothing to do with training or testing of your travel agent knowledge.
 You fill out some forms, pay a fee, and get a seller of travel number.